OpenRockets/web-dev-error-solutions/errors/css/css-challenge-3d-like-card-with-css-shadows-and-gradients/README.md

+# 🐞 CSS Challenge:  3D-like Card with CSS Shadows and Gradients

 This challenge focuses on creating a visually appealing card element with a subtle 3D effect using only CSS.
 We'll leverage CSS shadows and gradients to achieve a modern and engaging look.
 This solution uses plain CSS; adapting it to Tailwind would primarily involve replacing CSS classes with their Tailwind equivalents.